Get the Best Cargo Insurance Rates

-While the most expensive chunk in trucking insurance is the liability coverage, cargo policy rates can be high or low depending on a number of factors:
+While the most expensive part of trucking insurance is the liability coverage, cargo policy rates can be high or low depending on several factors:

-- Type of Goods Being Hauled: If you are transporting goods like fuels, fertilizers, chemicals, foods, meats and so on your cargo insurance will be more than say, if you’re transporting toys or plastic items.
+- Type of Goods Being Hauled: If you’re transporting goods like fuels, fertilizers, chemicals, foods, meats, and so on, your cargo insurance will be more than say, if you’re transporting toys or plastic items.

-- The Limit of Your Cargo Policy: Most limits are of $100,000 which should ideally cover your goods in case of minor damages.
+- The Limit of Your Cargo Policy: Most limits are $100,000, which should ideally cover your goods in case of minor damages.
 However, you might have to look for higher limits and a more detailed policy if you’re hauling cars.
-In that case your limit will also be higher, around $250,000-$300,000.
+In that case, your limit will also be higher, around $250,000-$300,000.
 Higher limits mean higher costs for the policy.

-- Prior Losses: If you have had losses in shipping cargo before and if you’ve made insurance claims for the same, they will be factored into your premium.
+- Prior Losses: If you have had losses in shipping cargo before and made insurance claims for the same, they will be factored into your premium.

 Typical Coverages Under Cargo Insurance Policy

-The cost of a cargo insurance policy depends not only the type of goods you will be hauling but also on the limits of the coverage.
-Some cheaper insurance policies may be tempting, but when the time comes for the insurance company to cover for your losses, it may not be that effective.
+How much is cargo insurance for truckers?
+Well, the cost of a cargo insurance policy depends on the type of goods you will be hauling and the coverage limits.
+Some cheaper insurance policies may be tempting, but when the time comes for the insurance company to cover your losses, you may lose money.

-- Pollution Liability: It covers costs to clean up spilt goods like fuels.
+- Pollution Liability: It covers costs to clean up spilled goods like fuels.

 - Theft and Hijacking: It covers losses caused when your goods are either stolen or hijacked.